IceHe/lib/mac/setup-guide.md

     -   A. via Jetbrains Toolbox - recommended
     -   B. via the installation downloaded from [the official website](https://www.jetbrains.com/idea/download/#section=mac)

-        Note : You can choose the Community verion to skip entering the license
+        Note : I can choose the Community verion to skip entering the license

 1. Enter the license - optional

-    SKIP if you install via JetBrains Toolbox - which has been logined the account with the related license
+    SKIP if I install via JetBrains Toolbox - which has been logined the account with the related license

     RECOMMEND to [buy the commercial license](https://www.jetbrains.com/idea/buy/#edition=commercial)
     or [offer free educational licence for students and teachers](https://sales.jetbrains.com/hc/en-gb/articles/207241195-Do-you-offer-free-educational-licenses-for-students-and-teachers-).